-The OCCI base types Resource and Link both extend Entity and therefore their identifying Kind instances MUST be related to Kind assigned to the Entity type.
+The OCCI base types Resource and Link both extend Entity and therefore their identifying Kind instances MUST have the Entity Kind instance as its parent.

 These rules imply a hierarchy of related Kind instances.
 The Kind relationships thus mirror the type inheritance structure of the OCCI Core Model and any extension thereof.